Experimenting in Equilibrium: Model: Stochastic Market with Centralized Pricing

-Here, $\EE[\pi]{\Omega(D, T)\, |\, A=a}$ is the expected amount of demand served by each supplier given the platform's choice of $\pi$, and thus $P_i \, \EE[\pi]{\Omega(D, T) \, |\, A=a}$ is the expected revenue of the $i$-th supplier in mean-field equilibrium.\footnote{For now, assume that such equilibrium distribution is well defined, and we will justify its meaning rigorously in a moment.} $B_i$ is a private feature that captures the heterogeneity across potential suppliers, such as a supplier's cost, or noise in their estimate of the expected revenue.
+Here, $B_i$ is a private feature that captures the heterogeneity across potential suppliers, such as a supplier's cost, or noise in their estimate of the expected revenue.
 We assume that the $B_i$'s are drawn i.i.d.~from a set $\calB$ whose distribution may depend on $A$.
 The choice function $f_b(x)$ represents the of the supplier becoming active, when their private feature is $b$ and expected equilibrium revenue is $x$.
-We assume the family of choice functions $\{f_b(\cdot)\}_{b\in \calB}$ satisfies the following assumption. \begin{assu} For all $b\in \calB$, the choice function $f_b(\cdot)$ takes values in $[0,1]$, is monotonically non-decreasing, and twice differentiable with a uniformly bounded second derivative. \end{assu}
+We assume the family of choice functions $\{f_b(\cdot)\}_{b\in \calB}$ satisfy certain regularity properties detailed below.

+\begin{assu} We assume that supplier choices are determined by the stationary choice model \eqref{eq:choice}.
+Furthermore, for all $b\in \calB$, we assume that the choice function $f_b(\cdot)$ takes values in $[0,1]$, is monotonically non-decreasing, and twice differentiable with a uniformly bounded second derivative. \end{assu}

 Below is one example of a family of choice functions that satisfies Assumption \ref{ass:choicef}:

 \begin{exam}[Logistic Choice Function] A popular model in choice theory is the logit model (cf.~Chapter 3 of \cite{train2009discrete}), which, in our context, corresponds to the choice function being the logistic function: